clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/toolbar%20Nexus%20Mod%20Link%20ICON.png)

-The Browse Mod Page button will direct your web browser to the managed game's section on Nexus Mods (e.g., managing a Skyrim Instance will make the button direct the web browser to the Skyrim section on Nexus Mods).
+The _Browse Mod Page_ button will direct your web browser to the managed game's section on Nexus Mods (e.g., managing a Skyrim Instance will make the button direct the web browser to the Skyrim section on Nexus Mods).

 ### Refresh
 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20refresh%20ICON.png)

-The Refresh button will reload MO2.
+The _Refresh_ button will reload MO2.
 Use this if any changes made to MO2 (Load order change, installed or removed mods, etc.) are not immediately reflected.

 ### Tools

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Tools%20ICON.png)

-The Tools button is for executing additional MO2 plugins and addons.
+The _Tools_ button is for executing additional MO2 plugins and addons.
 These features expand the functionality of MO2 by providing extra options to modify your games.

 The tools available by default are:

 * _Bethesda Software Archive (BSA) Packer_: Creates BSA files using resources from the managed game or mods.
 For general modding, this plugin is not needed.
 * _Fores New Idles in Skyrim_ (FNIS): A tool that allows Skyrim to have more animations.
 As of 2020, this plugin has been made obsolete by [Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases), a more up to date animation tool.
 * _INI Editor_: A built-in text editor that opens the game's configuration (ini) files.
 This will be important for editing the appearance of your game for either performance or visual reasons.
-The image below is an example of viewing Skyrim's ini files.
+The image below is an example of the editor viewing the Skyrim ini files.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20ini%20window.png)